 Students in the Accelerated MBA Program will pursue a fast-paced, individually tailored curriculum that compliments their own unique business background.
 The curriculum will include a subset of the courses offered in TCU's traditional MBA Program, carefully selected in cooperation with the MBA Academic Program Director and based on the student's professional and academic credentials.
-It is comprised of 36 credit hours of graduate-level business courses: 18 credit hours of graduate business electives and 18 credit hours selected from the following MBA core classes: ACCT 60013, ACCT 60023, DESC 60013, DESC 60023, FINA 60003, FINA 60013, MANA 60003, MANA 60033, MANA 60040 AND MARK 60013.
+It is comprised of 36 credit hours of graduatelevel business courses: 18 to 24 credit hours of graduate business electives and 12 to 18 credit hours selected from the following MBA core classes: ACCT 60013, ACCT 60023, FINA 60003, FINA 60013, INSC 60013, INSC 60023, INSC 60043, MANA 60003, MANA 60033, MANA 60640 AND MARK 60013.
+Students must include MANA 60040 in their selection of core courses.
 The 36 semester hours are completed over the course of three consecutive semesters.

 Like the traditional program, the objective of the Accelerated MBA Program is to provide graduates with the strategic, integrated perspective of business needed to support managerial decision making and provide career flexibility.
 Students in the Accelerated MBA Program will benefit from many of the features of the traditional program.
 The program integrates sound business fundamentals with multiple opportunities to round out that experience.
 Communication skills, team building, technology and experiential learning are emphasized throughout the program.
 The learning environment is highly interactive and team-oriented.